 - 1. The three types of inequality (Section I) form conditions for each other.
-High levels of inequality in one contribute to high levels in another; and conversely, decreasing inequality in one can help to decrease inequality in the others. - 2.
-Attempts to reduce the three inequalities appear in the national science policies of many countries (Section II).
-While the profile varies across countries, each country has room for significant steps forward in all three areas, and thus for benefits in social cohesion. - 3.
+High levels of inequality in one contribute to high levels in another; and conversely, decreasing inequality in one can help to decrease inequality in the others. - Attempts to reduce the three inequalities appear in the national science policies of many countries (Section II).
+While the profile varies across countries, each country has room for significant steps forward by combining the three areas. - 3.
 Applications of the concepts in illustrative stakeholder case studies (Section III) reveal complex tradeoffs and no easy solutions.
-Yet the analysis of our cases should result in valuable suggestions and proposals for improved policies that reflect greater sensitivity to trade-offs and potential pitfalls.
+Yet the CARE cycle highlights particular aspects of these cases and points to suggestions and proposals for improved policies that reflect greater sensitivity to trade-offs and potential pitfalls.